 If you have been (or are currently) supported by a mental health team, go to the Emergency Department or contact the service you are attending and ask for an appointment as soon as possible.

 Pieta House offer support and counselling for people who have experienced suicidal thoughts.

 Samaritans is available 24 hours a day, 7 days a week for anyone struggling to cope.
-For confidential, non-judgemental support please free call 116 123 in the Republic of Ireland or 08457 90 90 90 in Northern Ireland, email firstname.lastname@example.org, or visit www.samaritans.ie for details of the nearest branch.
+For confidential, non-judgemental support in the Republic of Ireland please free call 116 123, text 087 260 9090 or email email@example.com and from Northern Ireland free call 116 123 or email firstname.lastname@example.org, or visit www.samaritans.ie for details of the nearest branch.